digitalbazaar/forge/README.md

 See the [testing README](./tests/README.md) for full details.

+### Prepare to run tests

+    npm install

-### Automated Node.js testing
+### Running automated tests with Node.js

 Forge natively runs in a [Node.js][] environment:

-    npm install
     npm test

-### Automated browser testing with Karma
+### Running automated tests with PhantomJS

 Automated testing is done via [Karma][].
 By default it will run the tests in a headless manner with PhantomJS.

+    npm run test-karma

+Is 'mocha' reporter output too verbose?
+Other reporters are available.
+Try 'dots' or 'progress'.

+    npm run test-karma -- --reporters progress

+By default [webpack][] is used.
+[Browserify][] can also be used.

+    BUNDLER=browserify npm run test-karma

+### Running automated tests with one or more browsers

 You can also specify one or more browsers to use.

-    npm install
-    npm run test-karma # defaults to PhantomJS npm run test-karma -- --browsers Chrome,Firefox,PhantomJS
+    npm run test-karma -- --browsers Chrome,Firefox,PhantomJS

+The reporter option and `BUNDLER` environment variable can also be used.

-### Manual browser testing
+### Running manual tests in a browser

 Testing in a browser uses [webpack][] to combine forge and all tests and then loading the result in a browser.
 A simple web server is provided that will